Skip to main content

 2. State Management

-• Avoid storing persistent state between executions
+• Avoid storing persistent state between executions in the proxy context

 • Clear any temporary state after execution